amit-sen/web_development_tools/README.md

 ## How to use?

+* Clone this repository.

-* Download *HPS.exe*.
-Create a folder anywhere in your PC and paste the file.
+* Create a folder anywhere in your PC and paste the file *hps.exe (32 bit or 64 bit)*

 * Now set this directory as the environment variable path.

-* Open CMD type HPS or hps press enter and put your project name.
+* Open CMD type HPS or hps and your project name then press enter. *(i.e. hps <project_name>)*

 **Example:**

-	C:\Users\Amit\Desktop\website>hps
+	C:\Users\Amit\Desktop\website>hps myWebsite

-	project name:myWebsite
+	Your project name is myWebsite.

 	Folder PATH listing
 	Volume serial number is 000F-00AB
 	C:\USERS\AMIT\DESKTOP\WEBSITE\MYWEBSITE